academe/sugarrestapi/README.md

 # SugarRestApi.php

 _**2013-04-25 Please note - these examples are out-of-date as I've restructured the classes somewhat.
-I've tried to implement a factory to return entries and lists of entries, but it's all WIP at the moment.**_
+I've tried to implement a factory to return entries and lists of entries, but it's all WIP at the moment.
+For example, I've moved from Resty to Guzzle, but we have a middle transport abstract to standardise the transport layer, so other HTTP libraries could be used if required.**_

 A simple library, using the resty/resty REST library (others can be used if desired) to handle the API for SugarCRM.